tranthienhau/ffi_flutter/README.md

-# native_add
+# ffi_flutter

-A new flutter plugin project.
+A new Flutter project.

 ## Getting Started